NordicSemiconductor/Android-nRF-Connect/README.md

 or [here](https://github.com/NordicSemiconductor/Android-nRF-Connect/releases), in case Google Play is not available.
 We recommend to install the application using Google Play as it will get automatic updates.

-Note: The source code of nFR Connect is not available.
+Note: The source code of nRF Connect is not available.

 ## Features